 - Total: $1,520/month

-My lease is up in early 2018, and as a real estate investor, I’ve certainly been thinking about purchasing a property in Denver either as a house hack or straight investment.
+My lease is up early next year, and as a real estate investor, I’ve certainly been thinking about purchasing a property in Denver either as a house hack or straight investment.
 The problem?
 Property is really, really expensive right now.
 For example, this 2-bed/1-bath 888 sq. foot duplex recently sold for $410,000 after selling for $210,000 in 2005.
 Here’s a triplex that sold for $650,000 after selling for $252,200 in 2012.
 While it’s possible and probable that remodeling could help explain the bump in prices, it’s still really expensive, especially compared to what I’m used to investing in back in Des Moines, Iowa.

 House Hacking Costs